O-n-y/OxygenNotIncludedModTemplate/README.md

 It will provide basic needed information and examples of some mods.

+*All information is given assuming you are running Windows*, for Mac and Linux paths and some other technical informatiom may differ.

 # Requirements:

 C# development experience, basic knowledge about reverse engineering